Straight line mission

 A straight line mission is an outdoor recreational activity where participants attempt to cross an area in a completely straight line, typically on foot.
 Straight line missions have been popularised by British YouTuber Tom Davies (GeoWizard) who has attempted a number of ambitious straight line missions and documented them on his YouTube channel.
 These videos have inspired others to attempt similar missions.

 Another similar challenge is Beeline Britain, where participants travel (using kayaks, bikes and on foot) from Land's End to John o' Groats in a straight line.
 This was first completed in 2014 by a four person team.

 Straight line missions also have some similarity to parkour, where practitioners attempt to get from one point to another in the fastest and most efficient way possible, though are usually attempted over much longer distances across non-urban environments.
 Well known parkour practitioners Storror have attempted straight line missions.
 Walking in a straight line following a specified compass bearing is also a commonly required skill in wilderness navigation.
 The revolutionary organisation the Situationist International suggested walking in a straight line as a potentially revolutionary act though most straight line missions are attempted for recreational or entertainment purposes.
 The artist Richard Long completed a straight line mission across Dartmoor the map of which is held in the MoMA collection.

+History

+Between 800BCE and 100BCE, Paracas culture in Palpa province created straight line geoglyphs in what is now Peru.

+Also in Peru, between 500BCE and 500CE some eight hundred straight Nazca lines were later created for purposes including astronomy, the longest was around 9 miles.